endpointsystems/azs-util/README.md

-# azs-utils - Azure Storage Account Utility
+# azs-util - Azure Storage Account Utility

-`azs-utils` is a utility for Azure storage accounts that goes in an extra step beyond what `az-cli` or `azcopy` can do.
+`azs-util` is a utility for Azure storage accounts that goes in an extra step beyond what `az-cli` or `azcopy` can do.
 Learn more at https://endpointsystems.com/blog/introducing-azs-util.

 ## Getting Started
 Set the `AZURE_STORAGE_CONNECTION_STRING` environment variable to the connection string of the storage account you wish to work on.